 “Arise, for it is your task and we are with you.
 Be strong and do it.”Ezra 10:4

 In the book of Ezra we learn how Cyrus, the king of Persia, decrees that the Jewish people may return to the land of Judah from their exile in Babylon.
 This occurs over a number of years, eventually leading to the rebuilding of the temple in Jerusalem.
-It was a grand accomplishment, not without its challenges, and it took the strength and determination of
+It was a grand accomplishment, not without its challenges, and it took the strength and determination of those led by God to make it happen.

 One such person was the priest and scribe Ezra, whom God tasked with leading the people back into compliance with His law.
 Israel’s disobedience to God weighed heavily on Ezra and he was stricken with guilt and remorse for the actions of his people, particularly with regard to God’s instructions around marriage outside of the Jewish community.